ubcchemecar/beer/index.md

-## UBC Beer Brewing Project
+# Contents

-Presented at the AIChE Annual Student Meeting 2017.
-We will be updating the contents of this page shortly
+Workshop resented at the AIChE Annual Student Meeting 2017.
+We will be updating the contents of this page shortly.

+## Slides

+## Instrumentation

+## Brewing

-### Contact
+## Contact
 Questions?
-Please email us at [brewing@ubcenvision.com](mailto:brewing@ubcenvision.com)
+Please feel free to email Josh Donaldson at [brewing@ubcenvision.com](mailto:brewing@ubcenvision.com)